 Terri's role at Dementia Training Australia

-Based in Melbourne, Terri brings operational expertise to the team through experience both in senior government positions and private facility management.
+Terri brings operational design expertise to the team through experience both in senior government positions and private facility management.
+She is a UK Dementia Services Development Centre (DSDC)Design Associate for Australia.

 Terri has carried out research and translated design principles into audit tools and guidelines, such as the DTA dementia-friendly community assessment tool.

-Terri loves following up on the DPD education, dropping in to discuss progress and ideas with staff as they apply the key design principles.
+Terri loves following up on the design education, dropping in to discuss progress and ideas with staff as they apply the key design principles.

-Terri is also a strong advocate for Universal Design and as a member of the Australian Network for Universal Housing Design (ANUHD) she believes dementia friendly design is inclusive design and thus friendly for all.
+Terri is also a strong advocate for Universal Design and as a member of the Australian Network for Universal Housing Design (ANUHD) she believes dementia friendly design is inclusive design and is friendly for everyone.

 What you do at DTA